Within your course repository, create a directory "

+You will build a DApp of your own using Vyper.
+For simple DApps, you may additionally build a web3.js front-end.
 Upon completing your project, via a narrated screencast of no longer than 15 minutes, you will show the following in the exact order specified.

 You may use screencast software of your choice.
 Options include video conferencing applications such as Google Meet and Zoom or dedicated programs such as OBS Screen Recorder, QuickTime (MacOS), Screencast-O-Matic (Windows), or RecordMyDesktop (Linux).
 In addition, CaptureSpace Lite is available via PSU's Media Space (https://media.pdx.edu).

+final directory.
 Upload your completed screencast on MediaSpace.
 Ensure that it is published as "Unlisted".
 To do so, visit MediaSpace and click on "My Media".

 Click on the screencast video that has been uploaded.
 Then, in the tabs below, select the "Publish" tab, click on "Unlisted", and then "Save".

 final/screencast_url.txt in your repository to contain the URL that your unlisted screencast on MediaSpace is located.
 Push the changes to your repository before the due date.